Validating your app’s Metal shader usage

 Selectively enable Shader Validation

 When enabling Shader Validation, you can also choose to only enable (or disable) Shader Validation for specific pipelines.
-This advanced control can be particularly useful when you want to focus your debugging on a range of pipelines you preliminarily identified.
-It can also greatly improve the performance of the apps you debug, thanks to the reduced amount of instrumented pipelines.
+This advanced control can be particularly useful when you want to focus your debugging on specific pipelines of interest.
+It can also greatly improve the performance of the apps you debug, due to the reduced amount of instrumented pipelines.

 Shader Validation instruments all pipelines by default (MTL_SHADER_VALIDATION_DEFAULT_STATE=all).
 To change this behavior, you can set MTL_SHADER_VALIDATION_DEFAULT_STATE=none.